thorin-schiffer/django-plpy/README.md

 - if you see `Error loading psycopg2 module: No module named 'psycopg2._psycopg'`, your local python and db's versions don't match
 - including ORM will only work when django project is on the same host, which is rare. the only real way is to install the whole code on the db host
 - there is certain danger of getting them out of hand
+- provision custom postgres container with plpythonu and your code so ORM is accessible

 ## Installation for development